A Level Greek (Classical)

 What prior knowledge and skills are required?

 An A or A* at Greek is desirable with a B as a minimum as the jump from GCSE to A level is considerable.
 You will also need an interest in literature, history and politics.

 How is the course assessed?

-For the A level, there are four exams.
+There are four exams.
 The Unit 1 exam (Unseen Translation) will test students’ ability to translate unseen prose and verse.
 The Unit 2 exam (Prose Composition or Comprehension) will test their ability to understand more advanced unseen passages or to translate into Greek.
-The Unit 3 exam (Prose Literature) will test students’ knowledge and understanding of Book VI of Thucydides’ Peloponnesian War in Greek and portions in English.
-The Unit 4 exam (Verse Literature) will test their knowledge and understanding of Sophocles’ Ajax, partly read in the original Greek and partly in English.
+The Unit 3 exam (Prose Literature) will test students’ knowledge and understanding of Thucydides’ Histories.
+The Unit 4 exam (Verse Literature) will test their knowledge and understanding of Sophocles’ Ajax.
 Paper 1 is worth 33% and lasts 1 hour 45 minutes.
 Paper 2 is worth 17% and lasts 1 hour 15 minutes.
 Papers 3 and 4 are worth 25% each and last 2 hours each.

 OCR Anthology for AS and A-level Classical Greek

 Published by Bloomsbury Academic, ISBN 978-1474266024

 The Oxford Illustrated History of the Classical World